informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 ## Executive Summary
 Different approaches to concurrency (especially as they relate to Rust development) are discussed here, along with the architectural implications of choosing blocking (multi-threaded) versus non-blocking I/O approaches.
-It appears as though there is only really one major library that facilitates cross-platform non-blocking I/O in Rust ([Mio](https://github.com/tokio-rs/mio/), on which Tokio is built).
+It appears as though there is only really one major library that facilitates cross-platform non-blocking (also multi-threaded) I/O in Rust ([Mio](https://github.com/tokio-rs/mio/), on which Tokio is built).
 It is recommended, for the sake of time and to consider all options as broadly as possible, that we attempt to build 4 experiments to showcase (1) the impact of